Inside Story on Instant Adhesives

 No it doesn't.
 Not at all.
 The black super glue is handy for working on

 ebony fretboards and bridges.
-Both the black and amber super glues
+All of the colors (black, white and amber)

 [Dan gets a little more specific] Let's say I wish to use the

 #20 medium glue to make a clear fill in a 1/8" deep

 indentation — it might be wood or finish.
 I've been touching a little

 Accelerator to the bottom of the hole to ensure that it